 This insurance provides limited benefits, if you meet the policy conditions, for hospital or medical expenses only when you are treated for one of the specific diseases or health conditions listed in the policy.
 It does not pay your Medicare deductibles or coinsurance and is not a substitute for Medicare Supplement insurance.
-Medicare generally pays for most or all of these expenses.

 Medicare pays extensive benefits for medically necessary services regardless of the reason you need them.
-These include:
+These include: hospitalization other approved items and services